-To ensure that students are not disadvantaged where income has fallen since the prior financial year, partners and/or dependants whose income in the current financial year (the financial year which begins immediately before the start of the current academic year) has fallen by 15% or more will be able to request that dependants' grants are assessed on an estimate of income for the current financial year instead.
-For more information on current year income assessments, please see the AY 24/25 'Assessing Financial Entitlement' guidance.
+Please note: to ensure that students are not disadvantaged where income has fallen since the prior financial year, partners and/ or dependants whose income in the current financial year (the financial year which begins immediately before the start of the current academic year) has fallen by 15% of more will be able to request that dependants' grants are assessed on an estimate of income for the current financial year instead.
+For more information on current year income assessments, please see the AY 23/24 'Assessing Financial Entitlement' guidance.